 FAQ: Unemployment and tax returns

 Unemployment benefit 1 is not subject to income tax.
 This means that recipients do not pay any tax on it.
-However, it is subject to the progression clause and thus increases the personal tax rate.
+However, it is subject to the and thus increases the personal tax rate.
 The progression proviso means that certain income increases your individual tax rate, even though, for example, wage replacement benefits such as unemployment benefits are not taxed.

 If, for example, you still received income from employment in the year in question, this will be taxed more heavily than if you had not received unemployment benefit or another wage replacement benefit.